NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 ## Package source sections

-The `packageSources`, `packageSourceCredentials`, `apikeys`, `activePackageSource`, `disabledPackageSources` and `trustedSigners` all work together to configure how NuGet works with package repositories during install, restore, and update operations.
+The `packageSources`, `packageSourceCredentials`, `apikeys`, `activePackageSource`, `disabledPackageSources`, `trustedSigners` and `packageSourceMapping` all work together to configure how NuGet works with package repositories during install, restore, and update operations.

 The [`nuget sources` command](../reference/cli-reference/cli-ref-sources.md) is generally used to manage these settings, except for `apikeys` which is managed using the [`nuget setapikey` command](../reference/cli-reference/cli-ref-setapikey.md), and `trustedSigners` which is managed using the [`nuget trusted-signers` command](../reference/cli-reference/cli-ref-trusted-signers.md).